Tom Clancy's Splinter Cell: Essentials: Plot

-In January 2009, Sam Fisher, a former NSA agent-turned-fugitive, sneaks into a Washington, D.C. cemetery where his daughter, Sarah, who has been recently killed in a car accident, is buried.
+In January 2009, Sam Fisher, a former NSA agent-turned-fugitive, sneaks into a Washington, D.C. cemetery where his daughter, Sarah, who has been recently killed by a drunk driver, is buried.
 Fisher is arrested at this grave site, taken into custody and interrogated at the NSA's headquarters in Fort Meade, Maryland.
-During this time, Sam recalls past events, that are then played as missions.
+During this time, Fisher recalls past events, that are then played as missions.

+The first flashback mission is set in Colombia back in 1992.
+Fisher is at this time a member of the Navy SEALs and his commanding officer, Douglas Shetland, has been captured by FARC guerrillas.
+Going against the direct order of the commanding officer, he performs a solo rescue mission of the commander.
+The second flashback sees Sam back at the GFO Oil Rig during the Georgian Information Crisis.

-In the end, Sam admits that he did kill his Third Echelon handler, Colonel Irving Lambert.
-In the final mission, Sam steals the evidence and escapes from the NSA headquarters where he was being held.
+In the end, Fisher admits that he had killed his Third Echelon handler, Colonel Irving Lambert.
+In the final mission, Fisher steals the evidence and escapes from the NSA headquarters where he was being held.

 Reception

 Critical reaction to Splinter Cell: Essentials was mixed.
 GameRankings gave it a score of 58.22%, while Metacritic gave it 58 out of 100.

 Juan Castro of IGN gave the game a score of 6.3 out of 10, saying: "It feels rushed, even slightly broken during certain parts.
 Beyond this, the game plays as though it doesn't belong on the PSP.
 It yearns for a second analog stick and an extra pair of buttons, for instance.
 Not only that, it suffers quite a bit in the performance department—you'll rarely see the game running smoothly.
 Making matters worse is that Essentials doesn't look all that spectacular.
 This from a series that always pushes the boundaries of current technology."

 Greg Mueller of GameSpot gave Essentials a score of 5.8 out of 10, saying: "Splinter Cell: Essentials sounds like a fine idea.
 Take some missions from previous games, mix them up a little, add some entirely new missions, and fit it all onto the PSP.
 Unfortunately, due to some bad controls, oppressively dark levels, and a worthless multiplayer mode, the result is a game that is more frustrating than it is rewarding."